 A Natural Alternative to Shampooing Your Carpet

-A dirty, stained carpet can really distract from the appearance of an overall clean house.
-As a mother of 2 young boys, and 2 dogs (1 large, 1 small) I am no stranger to dirt, spills, and "whoopsies."
-After about 2 years of only spot cleaning our carpet, it was starting to look worn down and just dirty all over.
+A dirty, stained carpet can really detract from the appearance of an overall clean house.
+As a mother of two young boys and two dogs (one large, one small) I am no stranger to dirt, spills, and "whoopsies."
+After about two years of only spot cleaning our carpet, it was starting to look worn down and dirty all over.
 I needed to do something about it.

-Not only can the cost to rent a shampooer or steam cleaner be costly, you then have to buy their shampoo or cleaning solution to use with it.
-Many off the shelf carpet cleaners use chemicals to get your carpet clean.
+Not only can the cost to rent a shampooer or steam cleaner be costly, but also you then have to buy their shampoo or cleaning solution to use with it.
+Many off-the-shelf carpet cleaners use chemicals to get your carpet clean.
 These cleaners sometimes actually leave a residue that can cause your carpet to get dirty again faster!
 Having small children who spend a large portion of their days on the floor and put everything, including their hands, in their mouths, make this even less desirable as I definitely don't want my kids or pets ingesting these chemicals.